 Because every state has its own system for tallying votes, from paper ballots to electronic screens to some Internet voting, there’s not one common vulnerability that can be exploited in an attack, he explained.
 But should a few systems be infiltrated, people might lose trust in our electoral process.

 "You don’t have to have widespread damage," Daly said.
 "You just need to have a few, well-publicized incidents.
 The public is already feeling divided, with help from prior influence operations."

-Conway's introduction of the cyber bomb concept came a month after hearings in which top U.S. intelligence officials warned the Senate Intelligence Committee that the nation must strengthen its defenses against hostile interference in coming elections.
-While Russia is already spreading disinformation through social media and other channels, the officials said, it could also try to hack actual voting systems.
+While Russia is already spreading disinformation through social media and other channels, U.S intelligence officials said, it could also try to hack actual voting systems.